b7leung/MLE-Flashcards/README.md

 # Intended Scope and Audience

 These flashcards generally assume a good foundation in these topics, and a lot of technical terminology is used.
-I think the approach might be different depending on your current experience:
+I think your approach might be different depending on your current experience:

 * Already have a __good foundation in ML__: you can probably use them __as-is to review__ and fill in any missing knowledge gaps